Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Related Work

 \section{Related Work}

-\cite{kafle2016visual, wu2016visual} provide recent overviews of the status quo of the visual QA task.
+Wu et al. \shortcite{wu2016visual} and Kafle and Kanan \shortcite{kafle2016visual} provide recent overviews of the status quo of the Visual QA task.
 There are about two dozens of datasets for the task.
 Most of them use real-world images, while some are based on synthetic ones.
 Usually, for each image, multiple questions and their corresponding answers are generated.
-This can be achieved either by human annotators, or with an automatic procedure that uses captions or question templates and detailed annotations such as objects.
+This can be achieved either by human annotators, or with an automatic procedure that uses captions or question templates and detailed image annotations.
 We concentrate on 3 datasets: VQA~\cite{antol2015vqa}, Visual7W~\cite{zhu2016Visual7W}, and Visual Genome~\cite{krishna2016vg}.
 All of them use images from MSCOCO~\cite{lin2014mscoco}.

 Besides the pairs of questions and correct answers, VQA, Visual7W, and visual Madlibs~\cite{yu2015visual} provide decoy answers for each pair so that the task can be evaluated in multiple-choice selection accuracy. \emph{What decoy answers to use} is the focus of our work.